No products in the cart

-Antigen, Antibody and Lymphocytic White Blood Cell Recruitment
+Antigen, Antibody, and Lymphocytic White Blood Cell Recruitment

+The other functions include the increased activity of the Natural Killer Cells, an increase in the level of cytotoxic T cells, and the expression of Th1 type cytokines.
 During the development of the T cells, selected antigens are expressed sequentially.
-This depicts the pathway of the differentiation of the T cells from the stem cells in the bone marrow to the maturation of thymocyte in the thymus, ultimately causing the diversion of the helper CD4+ cells and the CD8 cytotoxic suppressor cell sublineages and these are then further differentiated in the peripheral lymphoid tissues.
+This depicts the pathway of the differentiation of the T cells from the stem cells in the bone marrow to the maturation of thymocytes in the thymus, ultimately causing the diversion of the helper CD4+ cells and the CD8 cytotoxic suppressor cell sublineages, and these are then further differentiated in the peripheral lymphoid tissues.

-The molecules with the ability to stimulate the immune responses are called as Antigens.
+The molecules with the ability to stimulate the immune responses are called Antigens.
 Due to the difference in the epitopes or the surface features, every antigen gives a specific response.
 The immune system’s B cells produce the Y-shaped proteins, which are known as Antibodies or Immunoglobulins, in response to the antigen’s exposure.

 The regulatory T cells’ producers, FoxP3 IL-10, increase as a result of the IDO stimulation.
 This increase results in cytokine production’s feedback inhibition, thereby suppressing the response of the immune system to avert a storm of pro-inflammatory cytokines and the autoimmune phenomena.

-Experiments have shown that Ta1 tends to increase the protein expression on the surface of tumor cells or virally infected cells and also the ones that mediate the presentation of the antigens like the beta 2 microglobulin, MHC Class 1, MHC Class 2 as well as the antigens specific to tumors.
+Experiments have shown that Ta1 tends to increase the protein expression on the surface of tumor cells or virally infected cells and also the ones that mediate the presentation of the antigens like the beta two microglobulins, MHC Class 1, MHC Class 2 as well as the antigens specific to tumors.
 The downregulation of the antigen-presenting molecules is thought to be the reason for the immune escape by the tumor cells and the virally infected cells.

-As a response to the treatment with Ta1 and the CFTR modulating drugs, a partially restored ciliary beating was detected by the multi DDM.
+As a response to the treatment with Ta1 and the CFTR is modulating drugs, a partially restored ciliary beating was detected by the multi DDM.

 Evidence of ACE Inhibition combating Viral Pneumonia by Boosting ACE2

 An enhancement of the morphological differentiation of endothelial cells was shown by Tha1, which is a 28 amino acid peptide isolated initially from the thymus.
 It was also shown that Tha1 is a potent chemoattractant for the monocytes and endothelial cells in vitro.
 In a subcutaneous model (in vivo studies), Tha1 was shown to stimulate angiogenesis.
-In a punch model, when Tha1 was administered through i.p. or topically, the wound healing was accelerated, which demonstrated that Tha1 promotes wound healing and angiogenesis.
+In a punch model, when Tha1 was administered through i.p. or topically, the wound healing was accelerated, demonstrating that Tha1 promotes wound healing and angiogenesis.

-Synergy from Combining Thymosin Alpha 1
+Synergy from Combining Thymosin Alpha-1

-Powerful Anti Oxidation
+Thymosin Alpha-1 Powerful Anti Oxidation

 The intracellular Glutathione (GTH), which has important antiviral effects and shows the direct inhibition of the in vitro growth of cancer and virally infected cells, increases after Tha1 treatment.
 Highly efficient effects of Tha1 were shown to eliminate superoxide radicals when compared with the antioxidant assays.